 \textbf{Evaluation metrics}: We focus on image classification and evaluate the performance by accuracy in different training contexts: BP, LR, and SPSA.
 We compare the performance with and without the query allocation.
 The GA is employed for all experiments.

 Using different gradient estimators, we conduct full-parameters fine-tuning for the Vision Transformer (both base and large model).
 We include DeepZero (SPSA with $n$ queries, denoted as $n$-SPSA), Mezo (SPSA with only $2$ queries), and LR with equally allocated query budgets as baselines in our experiments.
 For the SPSA-based methods, we include a version with the optimal allocator (OPS-SPSA) to compare with their corresponding baselines.
 We apply the same settings to the LR, comparing the optimally allocated version (OPS-LR) with the vanilla version.

-We train the network for 100 epochs with the learning rate of $1 \times 10^{-4}$ and the Adam optimizer.
-The batch size is 64.
+We train the network for 10 epochs with the learning rate of $1 \times 10^{-4}$ and the Adam optimizer.
+The batch size is 128.
 All the methods in our experiments use the same query budgets, except for Mezo, which uses only 2 queries per data point in accordance with its original memory-efficient settings.
 As shown in Table \ref{tab:vit}, OPS-LR outperforms all other methods.
 In contrast, Mezo with only 1 query performs poorly in the experiment.
 On the contrary, DeepZero achieves acceptable accuracy compared with Mezo.
 The phenomenon suggests that an adequate number of queries is crucial for the success of perturbation-based methods since the gradient's variance must be properly controlled.
 The OPS-SPSA achieves better accuracy than the DeepZero with an equally allocated budget.
 Our proposed optimal allocator provides universal acceleration across all perturbation-based methods.
 Moreover, LR achieves higher accuracy than DeepZero, suggesting that LR is a better gradient estimator than the SPSA in this experiment context.
 Please refer to the Appendix \ref{exp_1} for the details and further analysis.